FaridaElOraby/Library-Management-System/README.md

 ### Borrowing Process

-GET /clients/all: Get a list of the history of all borrowing transactions unpaginated.
+GET /clients/all: Get a list of the history of all borrowing transactions unpaged.
-GET /clients: Get a list of the history of all borrowing transactions paginated POST /borrowing/checkout: Check out a book.
+GET /clients: Get a list of the history of all borrowing transactions paginated.
+POST /borrowing/checkout: Check out a book.
-POST /borrowing/return/id: Return a specific book by providing borrowing record id.
+POST /borrowing/return/id: Return a specific book by providing the borrowing record id.
 GET /borrowing/borrowed-books/:clientId: Get a list of books currently borrowed by a borrower.
 GET /borrowing/overdue-books: Get a list of books that are overdue.